zammad/zammad-api-client-ruby/README.md

 }
 ```

-create an article for a ticket
+Create an article for a ticket:
 ```ruby
 ticket = client.ticket.find(123)